flexera-public/flexera-plugins/google/google_deployment_manager/README.md

 Visit http://chat.rightscale.com/ to join!

 ## License
-The GCE Plugin source code is subject to the MIT license, see the [LICENSE](../../LICENSE) file.
+The GDM Plugin source code is subject to the MIT license, see the [LICENSE](../../LICENSE) file.